 How are classes on the two campuses different?

 One of the biggest differences student note between the two campuses is related to this question.
 First, class size.
-Oxford’s largest class is literally capped at 60 students because there is only one classroom on campus large enough to hold that many people.
-Classroom physical space maxes out at 33 students for the rest of classrooms on campus, but most classes have around 20 students.
+Oxford’s largest class is capped at 28 students, but most classes have around 20 students.

 Emory College, by comparison, has classes that range from 12 students up to 130 students.
 Some intro classes in the sciences (like Biology and Chemistry) will have 120 students in them and then lab sections that are 15-20 students.
 Social science intro classes are rarely as large as 130 students and tend to hover around 60 students.
 In general though, the majority of classes at Emory College are 20-30 students, apart from those few large intro-science lectures.